-“Somewhere Downtown” is an evocation and celebration of a now mythic time and place: the artistic community of New York City during the early and mid-1980s.
-Set amid the ruin and neglect of New York at its economic nadir, the art of this period marks a creative zenith of expression and experimentation.
-Dozens of artists who once existed as a community of shared dreams and collective obscurity now stand among the most important artists of the late twentieth century.
-Curated by Carlo McCormick, “Somewhere Downtown” is neither chronological nor separated by the usual divisions of genre or medium, and provides an experience of the era as a conversation between artists of very different backgrounds and intentions, brought together for a brief but magical moment.
-Featuring the most celebrated figures from this community, the exhibition spans the divergent strategies of conceptual, political, and graffiti art, as well as new modes of expression born in the nightclubs and on the streets.
-It includes several defining works of this generation, such as paintings and drawings by Jean-Michel Basquiat and Keith Haring, which are shown in China for the first time.
-Narrating a period of radical fun brought to an untimely and tragic end by the devastating effects of drugs, AIDS, and the rapid gentrification of the city, which became unaffordable for young and poor artists, “Somewhere Downtown” is a story of great struggles and mighty achievements that continue to inspire people around the world.
+“Somewhere Downtown” is an evocation and celebration of downtown New York City during the 1980s.
+Set amid the ruin and neglect of New York at its economic nadir, the exhibition reveals a creative zenith of expression and experimentation.
+Dozens of artists who once existed among overlapping communities of shared dreams and collective obscurity now stand among the most important artists of the late twentieth century.
+Curated by Carlo McCormick and UCCA Curator-at-Large Peter Eleey, “Somewhere Downtown” provides an experience of the era as a conversation between artists of very different backgrounds and intentions, narrating a period of radical experimentation against a backdrop of the AIDS crisis, the rapid gentrification of the city, and the development of consumer culture.
+Neither chronological nor separated by divisions of genre or medium, the exhibition spans strategies of conceptual, political, and graffiti art, as well as new modes of expression born in the nightclubs and on the streets.
+Featuring the most celebrated figures alongside those lesser-known, “Somewhere Downtown” includes several defining works of this generation, such as paintings and drawings by Jean-Michel Basquiat and Keith Haring, which are shown in China for the first time.